KEY POINTS:

 Sharesies KiwiSaver: How does it work?

-When you sign up to Sharesies KiwiSaver you pick a main base fund.
+When you sign up to Sharesies KiwiSaver you pick a main base fund or funds.
 At least 50% of your money has to be allocated in your base fund.

-The rest of your cash you can invest across a selection of close to 100 NZX-listed companies and exchange-traded funds (ETFs), to a max of 5% of your money in each pick.
+You can invest the rest of your cash across a selection of close to 100 NZX-listed companies and exchange-traded funds (ETFs), to a maximum of 5% of your funds in each pick.

 Sharesies KiwiSaver: Base funds

-You get to choose one of three base funds, either Conservative, Balanced or Growth.
-These are in keeping with the three basic KiwiSaver fund profiles, which reflect different levels of risk and return.
+You choose from seven base funds, across the following risk profiles: Conservative, Balanced, Growth or High Growth.
+These are in keeping with standard KiwiSaver fund profiles, which reflect different levels of risk and return.

-The base funds are offered by SuperLife, Pathfinder and Pie Funds – three financial management companies that are also KiwiSaver providers.
+The base funds are offered by SuperLife, Milford, Pathfinder and Pie Funds – four financial management companies that are also KiwiSaver providers – in addition to Sharesies’ own US500 Fund.

 Conservative Base Fund